aviboddu/godot-dotnet-template/README.md

 ## Prerequisites
 - Godot Mono (Latest Stable Release)
 - .NET 8.0
-- Visual Studio Code and/or JetBrains Rider
+- (Optionally) Visual Studio Code and/or JetBrains Rider

 ## How to use this template
 1. Create new repository using template.